-- Special Provisions for Earned Income Tax Credit (EITC) – Military members can elect to use non-taxable pay in order to be eligible for the EITC credits. (this can be a substantial savings!).
+- Special Provisions for Earned Income Tax Credit (EITC) – Military members can elect to use non-taxable pay in order to be eligible for the EITC credits.
+(This can result in substantial savings!).

 - Moving Deductions – Active duty servicemembers may be able to deduct reasonable un-reimbursed moving expenses if the move is for a required PCS.

 - Travel Deductions – National Guard and Reserve members may be able to claim unreimbursed travel expenses if they travel more than 100 miles away to perform required duties (more info on deducting travel for Reserve duties).

 - Uniform Deductions – National Guard and Reserve members may be able to deduct the cost and maintenance of uniforms if they are not allowed to wear certain uniforms when off duty.

-- Waived Penalties – If a military member is called to active duty and it causes financial hardship, they are able to waive the 10% penalty tax for early withdrawal from an IRA or other retirement account.
+- Waived Penalties – If a military member is called to active duty and it causes financial hardship, they are able to waive the 10% penalty tax for early withdrawal from an IRA or another retirement account.

 - Job Search Expenses – Military members transitioning to civilian life may be able to deduct job search related expenses such as travel, resume preparation, and outplacement agency fees.